korjavin/walkassistant/README.md

 - **Discover New Routes**: Get suggestions for new routes that help you explore unexplored areas
 - **Filter Routes**: Filter suggested routes based on minimum and maximum distance
 - **Street-Following Routes**: Generate routes that follow actual streets and paths
-- **Distance Constraints**: Set maximum distance limits for your walks
+- **Distance Constraints**: Set minimum and maximum distance limits for your walks
+- **Route Randomization**: Get varied route suggestions each time you use the app

 ## Screenshots